dev-rhynel/camote-utils/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Visit our [documentation](https://dev-rhynel.github.io/camote-utils/) for detailed API references and examples.

 MIT © [Rhynel](https://github.com/dev-rhynel)